pierrediedhiou/cybersecurity-journey/glossary.md

 such as a login attempt, file access or network connection.
 Not all events are alerts — only those matching detection rules generate alerts
+- **EDR** — Endpoint Detection and Response, a security solution deployed on individual endpoints that provides visibility, detection and response capabilities through continuous telemetry collection
 ## F
 - **File** — A unit of stored data (text, code, image, config, etc).
 Everything in Linux is technically a file